Elisephan/Awards-project/README.md

 ## Run

-Use Terminal to open the server and the brouser to run this application
+Use Terminal to open the serv and the brouser to run this application

 ### Behavior Driven Development (BDD)